mrnaglejr/Homework-Assignments/README.md

 ![Contactless payment trends](https://explodingtopics.com/blog/credit-card-industry-trends)
 ### How is Pay performing
 With the benefits of mobile wallet systems, such as Pay, slowly people are moving towards using their smartphones and smart watches as a form of payment at everyday merchants.
 Since the launch of Pay in 2014, Apple holds a 15% market share on mobile devices.
-It is estimated that 50% of online purchases were maded using a mobile device since 2014.
+It is estimated that 50% of online purchases were made using a mobile device since 2014.
 Analyst estimate that 10% of all card transactions will be performed on Pay by 2025.
 Pay is growing with both retailers and applications. Pay has outgrown PayPal by a 4 to 1 margin. ![Pay Trends 2020](https://www.hostmerchantservices.com/2020/09/apple-pay-trends-and-updates-fall-2020/)
 ![Pay Stats & Facts](https://www.statista.com/topics/4322/apple-pay/)
 Currently Apple is the preferred mobile wallet provider at 13% compared to Goggle Wallet at 4% and Samsung at 3%.
 While traditional banks and credit card companies hold significant hold of marketshare, the increasing popularity of this payment method may offer advantages as a payment method.